You can be hundreds of pounds better off by switching your current account. Here’s why you should do it and how to.

 Not every bank will have the application process, so just bear that in mind when you get to that stage.

 Whether it’s to get free cash or just a better banking experience, check all the options available to you.
 Here’s my guide to switching incentives such as free cash, high interest and cashback on bills.

 If you want the switching service protection, look for the Current Account Switch Guarantee logo.
 A full list of those participating can be found on the CASS website.

 Make sure you meet the criteria

-Some account switching promotions require you have a couple of active direct debits – i.e. they can’t be cancelled or dormant, which generally means they’ve paid out in the last year.
+Some account switching promotions require you have a couple of active direct debits, which generally means they’ve paid out in the last year though might need to be in the last month.
+If these aren’t in place you might need to set new ones up.
 You might also not be eligible if you’ve previously held an account with the bank.